Richardaeld/google_translate_game/README.md

 #### Expectation(s):
 1. Menues disappear when not in use.
 1. Game tells user when they have won or lost.
-1. Header items are easily visible, disappear when not in use, always display correct values
+1. Header items are easily visible, disappear when not in use, always display correct values.

 #### Assumption(s):
 1. User will NOT reload browser between play throughs.